curlywallst/python-p3-v2-cli-orm-lab/README.md

 ```

-Test the code by selecting 1 from the department list.
+Test the code by selecting `1` from the list of all departments (after having chosen `2` in the main_menu to select a department to see its details).
 You will see the following:

 ```